 Research expenditures from FEDERAL GOVERNMENT SOURCES include expenditures made by the institution in support of its research activities that are funded by the federal government.
 Expenditures by state, local or provincial governments should be excluded.
+Do not include funding received as part of a federal fellowship grant.
 See question (Q3.2).